PS2ClassicsVault/Call-of-Duty-Black-Ops-3-BOiii-Client/README.md

 ## Note to original Developer:

-The project was almost in trouble because you offered the actual gsame and it's dlcs and that is why activision was going on a DCMA takedown spree, that is why plutonium is still here! - Sorry, wish i could of told you in better circumstances!
+The project was almost in trouble because you offered the actual game and it's dlcs and that is why activision was going on a DCMA takedown spree, If you would of just took down the game files and dlc files, you wouldn't have to even worry, that is why plutonium is still here! - Sorry, wish i could of told you in better circumstances!

 ![multiplayer](https://reactiongaming.us/community/attachments/1687580047181-png.1141/)